jesvedberg/Ancestry_HMM-S/README.md

         149168  0.009   0.292439335957
         ...

-Grid search is useful for visualizing the likelihood surface of your data, and can help when exploring your data, but it is generally slower than Golden section search for actually identifying the optimal values of s.
+Grid search is useful for visualizing the likelihood surface of your data (see figure 1D in our paper for an example), and can help when exploring your data, but it is generally slower than Golden section search for actually identifying the optimal values of s.

 **Single site mode** will output the likelihood ratio for a single combination of a site and a selective coeffient.
 Usage: